Published by Carl Hedinger. Last Updated on January 31, 2024.

-There are plenty of hiking trails in North Carolina beyond the beautiful Blue Ridge Mountains out west.
-At least, that’s what we’ve found when exploring the best trails in the Central and Eastern parts of our state, too.
+We’re always searching for the best hiking trails in North Carolina, even those not found in the beautiful Blue Ridge Mountains out west.
+As we’ve discovered, hiking in the Central and Eastern parts of our state is pretty fun, too.

 Because North Carolina is filled with perfect nature trails for hiking, greenways for cycling, and walks to waterfalls that will keep you out and enjoying the outdoors.
 And it’s not just reserved for fall, as you’ll find when traveling here during the summer and spring, and also during winter.

-So no matter where, when, or what places you plan to visit in North Carolina, we’ve compiled more than 70 of our favorite hikes near Asheville and its surroundings, and elsewhere throughout the state.
+So no matter where, when, or what places you plan to visit in North Carolina, we’ve compiled more than 100 of our favorite hikes near Asheville and its surroundings, inside our state parks and national parks, and more protected lands throughout the state.

 In order to best experience these hiking trails, we recommend that you arrive early, not leave any garbage (save the dolphins!), and be respectful of the environment.